 Archery club – Corey Boyd

-Archery Club is open to CA students from 8th to 12th grade.
-The entry fee is $25 and is paid yearly.
+Archery Club is open to CA students from 9th to 12th grade.
+The entry fee is $40 and is paid yearly.
 All experience levels and styles are welcome.
+Beginner Lessons are available on request.
 Both traditional bows and compound bows are used.
-The Archery club meets behind the football field at the CA sports complex on alternating Tuesdays and Thursdays in the Fall and Spring.
+The Archery club meets behind the football field at the CA sports complex one day a week in the Fall and Spring.

 Builder’s Club is a community service organization that encourages students in 6th-8th grade to give back.
 Students will build camaraderie and pride within themselves as they help others.
 Hours are recorded and turned into the Presidential Volunteer Service Award Organization at the end of their 8th grade year.
 Students that receive over 50 total hours in one school year receive a reward.
 Builder’s Club is a subsidiary of Key Club and the Kiwanis Club.